ehsong/ehsong.github.io/_pages/research.md

 ## Personalization of Executive Power

 At GIGA, I am part of the project [“COVID-19 and Executive Personalization in Sub-Saharan Africa, Asia, Latin America and the MENA Region”](https://www.giga-hamburg.de/en/research-and-transfer/projects/covid-19-executive-personalization-sub-saharan-africa-asia-latin-america-mena-region) which examines executive personalization in 36 countries.
 This project is funded by the German Research Foundation.
-I have several working papers building on the conceptual framework our team has established during our project.

 * Personnel, institutions, and power: Revisiting the concept of political personalization (with Mariana Llanos, Thomas Richter, David Kuehn, Martin Acheampong, and Emilia Arellano)
   * Workshop on Personalization of Executive Power, GIGA Hamburg Germany; European Consortium for Political Research General Conference, Prague Czechia 2023; American Political Science Association Annual Meeting, LA USA 2023